 Why is the US so Dry?
 2 Solutions!

-Lately, I’ve been hearing many stories of the Colorado river and reservoirs drying up and I was curious why this was happening.
-After talking to my father I was also curious about what the average person could actually do to prepare for this draught that could happen.
+Lately, I’ve been hearing many stories of the Colorado River and reservoirs drying up, and I was curious why this was happening.
+After talking to my father, I was also curious about what the average person could actually do to prepare for this drought that could happen.

-A change in the climate and overuse of water is causing the water shortage in the U.S.
+A change in the climate and overuse of water are causing the water shortage in the U.S.

-Keep reading and I’ll share the surprising thing I discovered about this megadrought, 3 reasons it’s happening, 3 places that will be most impacted, and 2 solutions that the average person can use to adopt to it.
+Keep reading, and I’ll share the surprising thing I discovered about this megadrought, 3 reasons it’s happening, 3 places that will be most impacted, and 2 solutions that the average person can use to adapt to it.

 Why is the West of America Dry?